jorendorff/a-history-of-the-world-notes/003-Olduvai-handaxe.md

 The program says the handaxe was the "cutting edge of technology" for a million years.
 Does the program explain why technology didn't advance for such a long period of time?
 What do you think?
+(Some papers linked below hint at an answer.)

 ## Links